tstahlhut/net_practice/README.md

 The process of determining the path an IP packet should take is called **routing**.
 For this process routers use a **routing table**.

-## Routing Table
+### Routing Table

-Each router has a routing table which is like a map it uses to forward packets.
+Each router has a routing table which is like a map it uses to forward IP packets.
+In this routing table, the router stores all the routes it knows.
+So, when an IP packet arrives, it searches for the destination IP address in its routing table and forwards it.
+If the IP address is not listed in the routing table, the router uses its default gateway.

+Routers can learn new paths by two methods: dynamic routing and static routing.

+#### Pre-configure a router

+Go to global config

+	conf t

+Configure interface(s) and enable it

+	interface g0/0
+ 	ip address 192.168.1.1 255.255.255.0
+  	no shutdown

+    	interface g0/1
+     	ip address 192.168.2.1 255.255.255.0
+      	no shutdown

+       	show ip int br

 The model for communcation which is used nowadays is TCP/IP.